Any of us can experience mental health difficulties.

 If you have a condition that has lasted 12 months or more (or is likely to), we have a dedicated mental health specialist adviser who provides a confidential and supportive environment for students to discuss their difficulties and any potential support they need.

-If you are unsure whether we can help please contact the Disability Service.
+If you are unsure whether we can help please contact the Inclusion, Diversity and Disability team.

 The advice is not counselling although it may prompt a referral to our counselling service.